Person reviewing a document with someone across a desk.

 Before signing any lease, be sure to read through it and ask your landlord questions about renters insurance.

-A landlord typically requires renters insurance for legal protection.
-Landlords require renters insurance of their tenants to avoid liability lawsuits.
-Because most rental insurance includes liability coverage, if someone’s injured in your rental, your renters coverage will help protect the landlord from being sued.
+Landlords typically require renters insurance from their tenants to avoid liability lawsuits.
+Because most rental insurance includes liability coverage, your renters coverage may help protect the landlord from being sued if someone's injured in your rental.

-Additionally, if you damage the property in the rental, your renters coverage can help you pay for the costs of returning the rental to its previous condition.
-For example, suppose you accidentally leave your water on in the bathtub and it overflows.
-Water then leaks down into your neighbor's unit and ruins their personal property.
+Additionally, if a covered loss damages the property in your rental, having renters coverage may help you repair the rental to its previous condition.
+For example, suppose you accidentally leave your water on in the bathtub, and it overflows.
+Water then leaks into your neighbor's unit and ruins their personal property.
 Your landlord can hold you liable for those damages.

-And the landlord may also need you to pay for damages to the floor and drywall in the affected rental units.
-Whether damage was done to the neighbor’s personal property or the landlords rental property, you’ll be responsible to pay for the damages.
+The landlord may also need you to pay for damages to the floor and drywall in the affected rental units.
+Whether damage was done to the neighbor’s personal property or the landlord's rental property, you’ll be financially responsible for them.
 Your coverage ensures funds are available for landlords if the unexpected happens.

-Renters insurance benefits both you and the landlord because it can save you both from paying the full costs that result from certain covered losses.
+Renters insurance benefits you and the landlord because it may help cover costs resulting from covered losses.

 Does my landlord’s insurance cover my rental anyway?